-The world population was estimated to be 6.96 billion by the United States Census Bureau as of July 1, 2011 and was supposed to have crossed 7 billion on 31st October according to the UN and is as of Oct 2014 7.27 billion.
+The world population crossed 7 billion on 31st October 2011 according to the UN, and is as of Jul 2015, 7.38 billion.
 Latest predictions from the UN estimate a higher population growth than previously of 9.3 billion by 2050 and over 10 billion by 2100 with higher rates possible.
 These are discussed below.

 Mass Extinction : Biodiversity Pages